Spinningfields: Granada Studios acquisition

 Following the decision of ITV to relocate from its Granada Studios site adjacent to Spinningfields, in order to move to the nearby MediaCityUK development, the 13.5-acre plot on Quay Street became available for development.
 After entering into negotiations with sellers ITV, Allied London, alongside Manchester City Council, acquired the land in September 2013 in a £26.5 million deal.
-The council and Allied London have created a partnership under the name of Manchester Quays Limited, and plan to jointly redevelop the site, renamed St John's, into a mixed-use area featuring apartments, retail and 1,200,000 sqft of office space.
+The council and Allied London have created a partnership under the name of Manchester Quays Limited, and The site was renamed St John's, and redeveloped into a mixed-use area featuring apartments, retail, 1,200,000 sqft and office space.